 Windows are available in a variety of sizes, shapes, and forms and can even be customized to your precise specifications.
 However, zeroing on the right design and style can be a trickier proposition.
-To assist you in making the apt choice, we compare the various attributes and benefits of arguably, two of the most common window styles in the market today; casement windows and sliding windows.
+To assist you in making the apt choice, we will be comparing the various attributes and benefits of two of the most common window styles in the market today; casement windows and sliding windows.
 Casement windows and Sliding windows are both excellent alternatives for any house, but there are certain stark differences between the two windows.

 Post your Requirement